RallyTechServices/rallyeif-testrail/ReadMe.txt

                    rallyeif-wrk-0.5.5

-    07) When done, the default installed GEMs are:
+    07) When done, the default installed GEMs are (this is the minimal set one gets with Ruby):
             - Command:
                 $ gem list
             - Output: